UPPMAX/R-python-julia-matlab-HPC/docs/julia/introJulia.rst

    shell>pwd
    /current-folder-path

 this will allow you to use Linux commands.
-Notice that the availabilty of these commands depend on the OS, for instance, on Windows it will depend on the terminal that you have installed and if it is visible to the Julia installation.
+Notice that the availability of these commands depend on the OS, for instance, on Windows it will depend on the terminal that you have installed and if it is visible to the Julia installation.